-Eoghan Desmond is a bass-baritone, composer and conductor from Cork, currently resident in Dublin, Ireland.
-He is a member of Chamber Choir Ireland, and a Lay Vicar Choral in St Patrick’s Cathedral, Dublin.
-He is a PhD candidate at the University of Aberdeen, studying Composition of Sacred Choral Music with Dr Phillip Cooke.
+From Cork and currently resident in Dublin, Eoghan is a member of Chamber Choir Ireland, and a Lay Vicar Choral in St. Patrick’s Cathedral, Dublin.
+He is a PhD candidate at the University of Aberdeen, studying Composition of Sacred Choral Music with Dr. Phillip Cooke.

-Eoghan’s music has been performed all over Ireland, by Chamber Choir Ireland, ConTempo String Quartet, Ensemble Avalon, New Dublin Voices, Claire Duff, Malachy Robinson, the Gentlemen of St Patrick's Cathedral and is in demand in various countries across the globe, including the US, the UK and most recently Scandinavia.
-He has placed highly in numerous competitions, and in 2015 was awarded the Seán Ó Riada prize for Choral Composition for his piece, Mother Goose’s Melodies.
-MGM and its sequel, More Mother Goose's Melodies are published by Sulasol.
-He is also the recipient of the 2015 Jerome Hynes Young Composer’s Award, for which he composed a setting of Rimbaud’s Phrases, which was premiered by Gemma Ní Bhriain in her Bernadette Greevy Bursary recital.
-Among others, he has been commissioned by Christ Church Cathedral, Dublin, St Mary’s Pro-Cathedral, Dublin, the Chapel Royal of HM Tower of London and the UCD Choral Scholars.
+Eoghan’s music has been performed all over Ireland, by ensembles such as Chamber Choir Ireland, ConTempo String Quartet, and New Dublin Voices, and is also in demand abroad.
+In 2015 he was awarded the Seán Ó Riada prize for Choral Composition for his piece, Mother Goose’s Melodies.
+He is also the recipient of the 2015 Jerome Hynes Young Composer’s Award, for which he composed a setting of Rimbaud’s Phrases.
+Among others, he has been commissioned by Chamber Choir Ireland, Christ Church Cathedral, Dublin, St. Mary’s Pro-Cathedral, Dublin, The Royal School of Church Music, New Dublin Voices, St. Anne’s Cathedral, Belfast, and the Chapel Royal of HM Tower of London.
+His choral music has been recorded by the UCD Choral Scholars and The Mornington Singers.